GoogleCloudPlatform/ml-testing-accelerators/metrics/README.md

 GCS_BUCKET=gs://...  # The GCS bucket that your models write to.
 CLUSTER_NAME=...  # The name of the cluster where your models are running.
 CLUSTER_LOCATION=...  # The location (GCP zone or region) of $CLUSTER_NAME.
+BIGQUERY_DATASET=... # The name of the BigQuery dataset to store metric data.
 ```
 ## Run tests